Bardolph-Automation-Inc/bardolph/README.md

 ```
 python -m bardolph.controller.run name.ls
 ```
-You can sequentially run multiple scripts.
-If you specify more than one on the command line, it will cue them in that order and execute them sequentially:
+You can queue up multiple scripts.
+If you specify more than one on the command line, it will queue them in that order and execute them sequentially:
 ```
 run light.ls dark.ls
 ```